phil-hopkins-a/openstack-networking-guide/README.md

 ## Configuration:

-The configuration files on each node are similar with only the local_ip set to the interface on the data network.
+The configuration files on each node, controller, network, compute, are similar with only the local_ip set to the interface on the data network.
 The crutial settings are indicated as follows:

 1. Configure the base options